The creative process has always been an important part of my life. Here I share some basics to help you along the road to creativity.

 I have pictured several different totes that were made from recycled bags.

-The largest, and my favorite, is the white bag in back with blue stripes.
-It's done in double crochet making the weave rather loose, but it's just perfect to take to the beach.
-You can stuff it with towels, books, sunblock to your heart's content, The sand will fall right out, and if it gets wet, it won't hurt a thing.
-This was made with white plastic grocery bags with contrasting stripes made from some of the older blue WalMart bags that I still had around the house.
+The largest, and my favorite, is the white bag in the back with blue stripes.
+It's done in double crochet, making the weave rather loose, but it's just perfect for taking to the beach.
+You can stuff it with towels, books, sunblock to your heart's content; the sand will fall right out, and if it gets wet, it won't hurt a thing.
+This was made with white plastic grocery bags with contrasting stripes made from some of the older blue Walmart bags that I still had around the house.

 This tote bag is the right size to use as a purse, but I use it as a tote when I want to carry an extra pair of shoes with me.
 I liked using the tan grocery bags for this as I think it looks more like straw.
 This was done in a single crochet.
 It took longer to do, but the weave is tighter and small items are less likely to work their way through it.